WiSTEM-Encyclopedia/Frontend/README.md

 # Frontend

-Built using create react app + ant design components
+###### Built using create react app + ant design components
+Stage 1 of this project, which is currently in progress, is to create a sort of encyclopedia of notable women in STEM

 ### Current to-do list
 - [ ] Nav bar